Bring Stripe’s payment infrastructure into your app

 4. How do I connect Stripe payments to logged‑in users in WeWeb?

-Store the Stripe customer ID on your user record (in Supabase, Xano, etc.) and always pass that customer ID when creating Payment Intents or Checkout Sessions.
+Store the Stripe customer ID on your user record (in WeWeb native backend, Supabase, Xano, etc.) and always pass that customer ID when creating Payment Intents or Checkout Sessions.
 On successful payment, handle the Stripe webhook in your backend, update the user’s plan or credits, and let WeWeb read that data through its normal data collections.

 5. Can I use Stripe Connect for marketplaces with WeWeb?

 It’s recommended to implement Connect flows (platform accounts, payouts, multi‑vendor marketplaces) in your backend.
-The usual pattern is: backend integrates Stripe Connect and exposes clean endpoints, while WeWeb only calls those endpoints and renders balances, onboarding state, or payout status.
+The usual pattern is: backend integrates Stripe Connect and exposes clean endpoints, while WeWeb calls those endpoints and renders balances, onboarding state, or payout status.

 6. How do I let users manage their subscription from my WeWeb app?